Ibrahim Dogus: Business

 Dogus took over the restaurant Troia on London's South Bank after university.
 He now owns three restaurants: Troia, Westminster Kitchen, and Cucina, all close to Westminster Bridge.
 He attracted media attention in 2017 when he fed hundreds of emergency service workers for free at Troia in the wake of the 2017 Westminster attack: all three of his restaurants were located in the cordoned-off exclusion zone near the attack.
 In 2019 he launched "With Love", a "pay-it-forward cafe" where the extra customers pay supports the homeless and struggling families.

-Since January 2019, Dogus has been targeted by far-right groups after the restaurants he founded included on the bottom of their receipts the message: "Brexit is bad.
+Since January 2019, Dogus has been targeted by far-right groups and even received death threats after the restaurants he founded included on the bottom of their receipts the message: "Brexit is bad.
 Immigrants make Britain great.
 They also cooked and served your food today."
 TripAdvisor had to suspend reviews of Westminster Kitchen.

-Dogus is owner of the beer brand Bira, which is produced under contract by Molson Coors UK, and marketed as the world's first beer made as an accompaniment to kebabs.
+Dogus is the owner of the beer brand Bira, which is produced under contract by Molson Coors UK, and marketed as the world's first beer made as an accompaniment to kebabs.

-In December 2019, The Times published an investigation into tax-evasion by Dogus in connection to his businesses.
+In December 2019, The Times published an investigation into tax evasion by Dogus in connection to his businesses.
 The investigation stated that in 2011, Dogus was forced to surrender thousands of pounds in cash after attempting to smuggle it out of the country via his aunt for the purpose of "unlawful conduct" including "tax evasion."
 In the subsequent court case, Dogus claimed the cash was legitimate and that he had sent it to Turkey in order to repay his brother-in-law, who had lent him money for his wedding.
 A spokesman for Mr Dogus said "Mr Dogus rejects, in the strongest possible terms, any allegation of wrongdoing or illegality.
 He condemns any individual, organisation or business that does not pay its taxes fully.
 Throughout the case that took place almost a decade ago, Mr Dogus sought to cooperate fully with the court and instructed his solicitor and legal team to do the same."

 Dogus founded the Centre for Turkey Studies (CEFTUS), a non-partisan thinktank aiming "to build bridges between the UK and Turkey and the region."
-It also organises the British Kebab Awards, which aim to promote cross-community dialogue as well as the Kurdish-dominated kebab industry: "Greeks, Cypriots, Turks, Kurds, they all sit together side by side.
+It also organises the British Kebab Awards, which aims to promote cross-community dialogue as well as the Kurdish-dominated kebab industry: "Greeks, Cypriots, Turks, Kurds, they all sit together side by side.
 They eat and they talk."
 The British Kebab Awards have been presented by several prominent figures including Jeremy Corbyn, Sadiq Khan, Dan Carden, Joan Ryan, Angela Rayner and Tim Roache and have been sponsored by Just Eat.
 Dogus is also chairman of the British Takeaway Campaign.
 He is also founder of the Centre for Kurdish Progress.